victoryforphil/bucket-streamer/docs/tasks/stage1_task_10_jpeg_encoder.md

 | 95 | 300-500 KB | High quality |

 ### Thread Safety
-`Compressor` is not thread-safe.
-Each session should have its own encoder instance, or use a pool with synchronization.
+`Compressor` is `Send` but not `Sync`.
+Each session should have its own encoder instance.

+### Encoder Reuse
+Creating a new `JpegEncoder` takes ~0.1ms.
+For optimal performance:
+- Reuse one encoder per session/pipeline
+- Avoid creating new encoder per frame
+- Safe to encode frames of different sizes with same encoder

 ### Memory Allocation
-`compress_to_vec` allocates output buffer.
-For high-performance scenarios, consider preallocating with `compress_to_owned`.
+`compress_yuv_to_vec()` allocates output buffer.
+For high-performance scenarios where allocation overhead matters, consider `compress_yuv_to_owned()` which returns `OwnedBuf` managed by TurboJPEG.